turingtechPK/technical-architect-backend-test/README.md

 Make sure that you put the instructions in your README file on how to run unit tests so that we can easily see the result.

-# 2. Pair Programming (1 hour)

-During this visio-conference interview, the interviewer will present you a new feature to implement on top of your project.

-Be sure to have a working environment before this session.

-# 3. Presentation and collective review (1 hour)
+# 2. Presentation and collective review (1 hour)

 During this session, you have the opportunity to present **in english** your project to two engineers.
 You could consider that those engineers are familiar with the problem but not with your solution.
 Present the model and your test strategy.

+Be sure to have a working environment before this session.

 Engineers will ask you some questions.

 For example:
 - What could be the AWS infrastructure of this Alerting Notification System ?
 - Explains how you manage the Consistency Issue (2 alerts received at the same time) ?

 # Questions

-If you have questions, feel free to ask them to the Talent Acquisition Specialist.
+__Feel free to apply!
+Drop us a line with your Linkedin/Github/Twitter/AnySocialProfileWhereYouAreActive at hr@turingtechnologies.org__

 Thanks!